 WHAT CAN I DO TO HELP?

-Educate your family, friends, students, children, and patients and reduce stigma.
+- Educate your family, friends, students, children, and patients to reduce stigma.
 Stigma and discrimination prevent people from getting tested and receiving treatment.
 Educate individuals about the disease, risk factors, and available treatments, and explain what it means to be infected.

 WHERE CAN I LEARN MORE?